esteejus/rgm/Kitchen/README.md

 # Run Group M repository for reconstruction (a.k.a. cooking).
 This is a brief document of the reconstruction workflow specific to RGM.
+This requires access to the clas12-5 user account which is dedicated to RGM cooking.
+Access is gained by asking
+Nathan Baltzell <baltzell@jlab.org> and requires generating a public ssh key.
+See https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key

 # Setting up workflow environment on the JLab Farm